12 indicted on federal meth trafficking charges - WBBJ TV

 12 indicted on federal meth trafficking charges

-JACKSON, Tenn. — Twelve West Tennessee residents have been indicted on federal drug charges on accusations of trafficking methamphetamine.
+JACKSON, Tenn. — Twelve suspects have been indicted on federal drug charges on accusations of trafficking methamphetamine.

 The suspects were arrested Thursday during a multi-agency roundup, according to a release from the U.S. Attorney’s Office for the Western District of Tennessee.